 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-Counselling for convicted sex offenders, sex addiction including online child pornography and people who are concerned they may be at risk of offending.
+- Counselling for sex offenders (contact offences/online child sexual abuse material) and people who are concerned they may be at risk of offending.

 Counselling for non-offending partners and family.

-I offer 55 minute sessions payable at £50 for individual counselling.
+I offer 50 minute sessions for individual sessions, fees start at £60.

 Fee reductions apply for students/seniors and for people with low income so that therapy is accessible.
 This can be discussed at the first assessment appointment.

-I work from quiet offices in Chichester, within walking distance of bus/train routes and very close to public car parking.
-I can offer daytime and evening appointments in Chichester and some daytimes only in Portsmouth.
+I work from quiet offices in Chichester town centre, within walking distance of bus/train routes and very close to public car parking.
+I can offer daytime and evening appointments in-person and by video.

 Please leave an answerphone message if I am unable to take your call, or email me.
 I aim to return messages within a day.